ariewahyu/caffe/README.md

 2. Prepare LMDB file of generated adversarial images.
-Modify and run file in examples > imagenet > create_imagenet.sh Run it in root directory of caffe:
+Modify and run file in examples > imagenet > create_imagenet.sh Set RESIZE=true and RESIZE_HEIGHT=256, RESIZE_WIDTH=256
+Run it in root directory of caffe (require OpenCV):

     ./examples/imagenet/create_imagenet.sh

+Possible errors:
+a.
+Target directory of generated LMDB is already exists.
+Remove it first.
+b.
+Required OpenCV

 3. Modify "train_cal.prototxt" file of the respective model to update the location of training and validation LMDB files.
 To evaluate the accuracy performance of a model, run using test option, for example (using GPU):